krpriyanshu01/Calculator-using-Tkinter/README.md

 # Calculator using Tkinter
- Using Tkinter module, i created a GUI based calculator to perform basic calculation tasks.
-Working on it to make it a scientific calculator.
+ Using Tkinter module in python, created a GUI based calculator to perform basic calculation tasks which supports input from mouse and keyboard.